HyacinthBots/LilyBot/docs/commands.md

 	* `timestamp` - If the message should be sent with a timestamp.
 Only works with embeds. - Defaulting Boolean
 	* `color` - The color of the embed.
 Can be either a hex code or one of Discord's supported colors.
 Embeds only - Defaulting Color

+---
 ### Command name: `edit-say`
-* Description: Edit a message created by /say
+Description: Edit a message created by /say
-* Required Member Permissions: Moderate Members
+**Required Member Permissions**: Moderate Members

 * Arguments:
 	* `message-to-edit` - The ID of the message you'd like to edit - Snowflake